*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Virtual pinball is a great complement to the traditional machines that so many of us enjoyed when we were growing up.
 They’re a great way to enjoy playing pinball in your own game room without having to worry about growing bored with the single-game title that you would get by purchasing a traditional machine.

 Virtual machines will never replace traditional machines.
 They’re an alternative that complements them; not a superior option meant to replace them.
-Don’t get caught up in the silly online arguments.
+Don’t get caught up in silly online arguments.
 Leave that to the folks who don’t have anything better to do with their time.
 As for you, wouldn’t you rather be playing a game on your new, in-house virtual pinball machine?

-If you follow the guidelines that we’ve given you in this article, you can be confident that whichever way you decide to go in pursuing your virtual pinball machine, you’ll end up right where you’re supposed to be.
+If you follow the guidelines that I’ve given you in this article, you can be confident that whichever way you decide to go in pursuing your virtual pinball machine, you’ll end up right where you’re supposed to be.